hmdlab/DExOmics/README.md

 ## 2. Data Sources
 The downloading of the data can be conducted under `/data_download`.
 The output data is be stored under `/data/TCGAdata`.
 - Pancancer study
-    - All data are stored under `/data/pancan_data.tar.gz`.
+    - All data are stored in [pancan_data.tar.gz](https://drive.google.com/drive/folders/14v4aZD8GmAYYpuaPXOEyj2PEa_GojN9G?usp=drive_link).
 - Cancer-specific study
     - Use the command `Rscript load_*.R [cancer_type]` to download each omics data of the TCGA-LIHC and TCGA-CESC.